nickzoic/nick.zoic.org/art/programming-beyond-text-files/index.md

 ### UPDATE 2020

-I'll be presenting a talk related to this at [pyconline AU 2020](https://2020.pycon.org.au/) see [Decoding: Programming beyond text files](/art/decoding-programming-beyond-text-files/)
+I presented a talk related to this at [pyconline AU 2020](https://2020.pycon.org.au/) see [Decoding: Programming beyond text files](/art/decoding-programming-beyond-text-files/)